0marSater/devOpsTask/README.md

 Refer to the ***Jenkinsfile*** for more details about the CI/CD pipeline stages.

-## Deploy web app using helm chart to EKS
+## Deploy web app on EKS using Helm chart
 - After filling both groovy files with ( `db_instance_address` and `repository_url` ) values.
 - Run `helm install myapp` ***./taskchart`*** and that will deploy the app and its related resource on __EKS__.

-For more information about the resources used, please refer to the README file inside the `taskchart` folder.
+For more information about the resources used, please refer to the README file inside the ___taskchart___ folder.

 #To access the web app:
 ------------------------